jfagoagas/awesome-interview-questions/README.md

 - How does the company distribute the security responsibility inside the engineering teams?
 - Does the company have a security workgroup?
 - How often does the company have security testing for its product/services?
+- How does the company manage creation/modification/deletion of users within their services or 3rd parties?
+- How does the company manage the users privileges?
+Are you following the Least Privilege Principle?
+- What kind of sensitive/privileged data (personal, financial, etc.) does the service handle?

 ### People
 - What kind of profiles (mkt, growth, sales, eng, prod, people) are inside the company?
 Which ones would the company like to have?